seanlikesred/flask-sheets-template-2024/docs/RENDER.md

 SECRET_KEY="___________"
 ```

 Set a [secret configuration file](https://community.render.com/t/using-google-application-credentials-json/6885) called "google-credentials.json", and paste the contents from your google service account credentials JSON file.
+Make sure there isn't an extra space or new line at the end!
 The render web service will then have access to the file as "/etc/secrets/google-credentials.json" (as designated by the `GOOGLE_CREDENTIALS_FILEPATH` environment variable set on the server).

 Click "Create web service" and wait a few moments as your code is deployed.
 Then visit the hosted site at the designated URL.